Download the PHP package commercetools/commercetools-sdk without Composer

 Observability

-To monitor and observe the SDK, see the official documentation Observability, there is a Demo application which shows how to monitor the PHP SDK with New Relic and Datadog.
+To monitor and observe the SDK, see the official documentation Observability, there is a Demo application which shows how to monitor the PHP SDK with New Relic, Datadog, Dynatrace and Open Telemetry.

 Documentation